Heuristic Search for Linear Positive Systems: The equivalent problem

 \end{example} \textnormal{Following the procedure in Section 3.1 results in the transition ${\mathcal{T}(v,a_1) = \left[ \; 0 \;\; 0.8 \;\; 0.4 \;\; 0 \; \right]^\top}$ for the first action considered in Example 1.
 By extending the state space as described in Section 3.3, we instead get transitions defined by $t_{v_1}(v_1,a_1) = 0.2$, $t_{v_2}(v_1,a_1) = 0.4$ and $t_{w_1}(v_1,a_1) = 0.4$ where $v_k$ and $w_k$ are the states corresponding to the second and third states after expansion.
 The situation is illustrated in Figure \ref{fig:expansion}.}

-\textnormal{The infinite size of the state space as alternatively defined in Proposition \ref{prop:infty} may seem discouraging at first glance.
+\textnormal{The infinite size of the state space as {required} in Proposition \ref{prop:infty} may seem discouraging at first glance{, but is necessary to translate the concept of instability to the setting of SSP}.
 However, the minimization over the action space for the extended states $v_k$ corresponding to some $v\in\mathcal{V}'$ in the original formulation is identical apart from scaling by a factor for all $k$.
 This means that the solution to the SSP can still be found by optimization over a finite set of actions, which is guaranteed to contain an optimal solution.
 Previous results in \citep{wrobel84skeleton} show the possibility of reducing infinite state MDP to a finite "skeleton" under similar conditions.
 For more discussion on SSP and heuristic search for infinite state spaces, see \citep{perkins01lyapunov} and \citep{bertsekas18proper}.}